Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 Dyslexia is a brain-based type of learning disability that specifically impairs a person’s ability to read.
 These individuals typically read at levels significantly lower than expected despite having normal intelligence.
 Although the disorder varies from person to person, common characteristics among people with dyslexia are difficulty with phonological processing (the manipulation of sounds), spelling, and/or rapid visual-verbal responding.

-When dyslexia develops in adulthood, it is commonly associated with brain injury or dementia, distinguishing it from cases where dyslexia went undetected during childhood and adolescence.
+When dyslexia develops in adulthood, it is commonly associated with brain injury or dementia, distinguishing it from cases where dyslexia was not detected or assessed during childhood and adolescence.
 Some families may have a hereditary predisposition to dyslexia, and recent studies have identified several genes that may play a role in its development.

 https://www.ninds.nih.gov/Disorders/All-Disorders/Dyslexia-Information-Page

-In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), dyslexia is recognised as an alternative name for Specific Learning Disorder in Reading by the American Psychiatric Association.
+Dyslexia is recognised as an alternative name for Specific Learning Disorder in Reading by the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 According to the NINDS, the main focus of treatment for dyslexia should be on the specific learning problems of individuals.
 Neurosensory’s multisensory approach is endorsed by the International Dyslexia Association, the World Health Organisation, and leading practitioners and researchers worldwide.

-It is founded on the groundbreaking research of Samuel Orton and Anna Gillingham, who developed effective interventions for dyslexia.
-The NINDS highlights the importance of individualising the approach to address the specific learning challenges of individuals with dyslexia.
-This approach is commonly referred to as the Orton-Gillingham approach.
+It is built upon the pioneering research conducted by Samuel Orton and Anna Gillingham, who developed effective interventions for dyslexia.
+The NINDS highlights the importance of customising the approach to target the specific learning challenges faced by individuals with dyslexia.
+This approach is widely recognised as the Orton-Gillingham approach.

-Our multisensory approach is structured, diagnostic, cumulative, engaging, and creative.
-One-on-one or small group sessions help ensure that maximum attention and engagement are maintained and that the needs of each student are addressed effectively.
+Our multisensory approach is designed to be structured, diagnostic, cumulative, engaging, and creative.
+Through one-on-one or small group sessions, we prioritise maintaining maximum attention and engagement while effectively addressing the unique needs of each student.

-How do our MSL therapists and practitioners support students with dyslexia?
+What methods do our MSL therapists and practitioners employ to assist students with dyslexia?

 We: